-sometimes referred to as an administrative act sensu stricto, and which is reached by an agency to regulate a single case in the area of public law and thus being characterised as unilateral, concrete, individual, and producing direct external effect, i.e., whose legal consequences are not directed inward but outward the administrative apparatus.31 Concreteness of an administrative decision, as opposed to the abstract nature of norms contained in regulatory acts, has been explained in the second sentence of the Andronov definition reproduced above.
-When it comes to the requirement of external effect, the UNAT made it explicit in Andati-Anwayi32 that, in accordance with the UNDT Statute, the proceedings are concerned with decisions having impact not just on the legal order as a whole but on the terms of appointment or contract of employment of the staff member.
+27. As can be seen from the above, the notion of an administrative decision for proceedings before the UNDT resembles what in the European continental system is sometimes referred to as an administrative act sensu stricto, and which is reached by an agency to regulate a single case in the area of public law and thus being characterised as unilateral, concrete, individual, and producing direct external effect, i.e., whose legal consequences are not directed inward but outward the administrative apparatus.31 Concreteness of an administrative decision, as opposed to the abstract nature of norms contained in regulatory acts, has been explained in the second sentence of the Andronov definition reproduced above.
+When it comes to the requirement of external effect, the UNAT made it explicit in Andati-Amwayi32 that, in accordance with the UNDT Statute, the proceedings are concerned with decisions having impact not just on the legal order as a whole but on the terms of appointment or contract of employment of the staff member.
 What has proven to require interpretation though, is the criterion of "precise individual case" and direct effect.
 In this regard, the Andronov definition was not explicit as to whether the UNAT jurisdiction extends over decisions which, albeit not expressing norms par excellence abstract, are nevertheless directed toward general criterion or a defined or definable circle of people (decisions of general disposition or general order).33

-34. The question arose in Tintukasiri et al., where the appellants had challenged the Secretary-General's decision to accept the Headquarters Salary Steering Committee's recommendations for the promulgation of revised salary scales for the General Service and National Officer categories of staff in Bangkok, which announced a freeze of the salaries for extant staff members at then-existing rates and established a second tier of salaries for staff members hired on or after 1 March 2012.
-The UNAT agreed with the
+28. The question arose in Tintukasiri et al., where the appellants had challenged the Secretary-General's decision to accept the Headquarters Salary Steering Committee's recommendations for the promulgation of revised salary scales for the General Service and National Officer categories of staff in Bangkok, which announced a freeze of the

-31 See e.g., section 35 of the German VwVfG, 1st sentence: "An administrative act is any decision, order or other unilateral measure taken by an authority to settle an individual case in the field of public law and which is directed to the external legal effect; see also Polish High Administrative Court decision SA/Wr 367/83, ONSA 1983, no 2m, item 75, p.
+31 See e.g., section 35 of the German VwVfG, 1st sentence: "An administrative act is any decision, order or other unilateral measure taken by an authority to settle an individual case in the field of public law and which is directed to the external legal effect"; see also Polish High Administrative Court decision SA/Wr 367/83, ONSA 1983, no 2m, item 75, p.
 183 "unilateral decision issued by state administration which has binding consequences for an individually determined entity and a specific case, given by this authority in external relations".